MicrosoftDocs/win32/desktop-src/Msi/listview-table.md

 ---
-Description: 'The lines of a listview are not treated as individual controls, but they are part of a listview that functions as a control.
-The ListView table defines the values for all listviews.' ms.assetid: '0da4eab9-cabc-4bcc-8267-4aa1cd79e78b'
+Description: The lines of a listview are not treated as individual controls, but they are part of a listview that functions as a control.
+The ListView table defines the values for all listviews. ms.assetid: 0da4eab9-cabc-4bcc-8267-4aa1cd79e78b
 title: ListView Table
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ListView Table